lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 ## Why can't I edit this group?

-Intune for Education is made to be a streamlined way to manage your devices in your schools.
-It uses Intune, an enterprise product, to act as the backbone of how it manages apps and groups.
-Certain admins in your organization will use both the full Intune console and the Intune for Education console to create specialty groups.
-You will need to ask the IT admin with the most access to your systems to modify these groups.
+Intune for Education is designed to be an easy way to manage devices in your schools.
+It uses [Intune](https://docs.microsoft.com/intune/what-is-intune), an enterprise product, to manage apps and groups.
+Certain admins in your organization will use both the full Intune console and the Intune for Education console to create special groups.
+If you can't edit a group, it's likely that you don't have access to the full Intune console to modify these groups.

 ## Delete a group